Convergence of a Grassmannian Gradient Descent Algorithm for Subspace Estimation From Undersampled Data: Introduction

 Our contribution is to provide a global convergence result for $d$-dimensional subspace estimation using an incremental gradient algorithm performed on the Grassmannian, the space of all $d$-dimensional subspaces of $\R^n$, denoted by $\mathcal{G}(n,d)$.
 Subspace estimation is a special case of matrix factorization with orthogonality constraints, where we seek to estimate only the subspace spanned by the columns of the left matrix factor $U \in \R^{n\times d}$.
 Our result demonstrates that, for fully sampled data without noise, this gradient algorithm \emph{converges globally to the global minimizer} almost surely, \ie it converges from any random initialization to the global minimizer.
 For undersampled data, including compressively sampled data and missing data, we provide results showing monotonic improvement in expectation on the metric of convergence for each iteration.

-To the best of our knowledge, \cite{zhang2015global} provided the first global convergence result for an incremental gradient descent method on the Grassmannian.
-Compared to \cite{zhang2015global}, our contributions are the following: (1) simplifying the analysis of \cite{zhang2015global} and providing a tighter bound on the number of iterations required to converge to the global optimal point; (2) extending the results to undersampled data, including both compressive measurements and missing data.

-The paper is organized as follows.
+This paper is organized as follows.
 The problem formulation and the GROUSE algorithm are described in Section \ref{sec:formulation_and_alg}.
 The global convergence result for fully sampled data is presented in Section \ref{sec:global_full}, the convergence behavior of GROUSE with undersampled data is studied in Section \ref{sec:undersampled_data}, and the corresponding proofs are provided in Sections \ref{sec:appendix_a}, \ref{sec:proof_full_nfree} and \ref{sec:proof_of_undersampled_data}.
-Experiment results are in Section \ref{sec:experment}, and the conclusion follows in Section \ref{sec:conclustion}.
+Experiment results are in Section \ref{sec:experment}.